simojjuho/fs15_7-budget-app_public/README.md

 # Getting Started with React Components & React Hooks
+by: Juho Simojoki
+App made as an assignment for Integrify Finland Full-stack academy (Microsoft stack)

 This assignment requires also TypeScript when passing props to React Components